AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-20-static-site-comments-github-issues/index.md

   directory = "./path/to/functions"
 ```

 Create a directory for Netlify functions in your project and update your config accordingly.
-It doesn't matter what you call this directory, so long as it's something sensible.
+It doesn't matter what you call this directory.

-Now, suppose we want to be able to hit an endpoint like `/.netlify/functions/comments?id=123` on the front end.
+Now, let's say we want to hit an endpoint like `/.netlify/functions/comments?id=123` on the front end.
 The important bit here is `comments?id=123` since the rest of it is just the path to your Netlify functions.
 The name of the function is `comments`, and it accepts a single query string parameter.
 To create a Netlify function for the `comments` endpoint, all we need to do is add a file of the same name to our functions directory.
 For example, if your functions directory is `functions`, then any of the following would be valid:

 - `functions/comments.js`
 - `functions/comments/comments.js`